baixiaobi/Park/foreigner-bwdates-reports-details.php SQL Injection.md

 # SQL Injection Vulnerability in Park Ticketing Management System (foreigner-bwdates-reports-details.php--fromdate)

 ## Overview
 A SQL Injection vulnerability was discovered in the `foreigner-bwdates-reports-details.php` file of the **Park Ticketing Management System Project in PHP v2.0** by PHPGurukul.
-This vulnerability allows remote attackers to execute arbitrary SQL code via the `todate` parameter in a POST request.
+This vulnerability allows remote attackers to execute arbitrary SQL code via the `fromdate` parameter in a POST request.

 ### Affected Product Details